mozilla/socorro-infra/terraform/README.md

 sensitive data.
 The wrapper expects this bucket to have a read-writeable `tfstate/` directory at the root level.

+The secret bucket also contains hiera keys, in the `hiera/` directory at the root level.
+At minimum, you must specify the hostname of the ELB to the consul cluster, inside a file named `hiera/${environment}/consul_hostname`.

+Puppet will use this to ensure that all nodes automatically join the consul cluster.

 ## Runtime

 The `wrapper.sh` script should be used instead of calling `terraform` directly.